Table of Contents

 Research is improving our understanding of cervical cancer and its causes.
 The following are known risk factors for the disease:

-- Chlamydia Infection – Women who have a past or current chlamydia infection are at greater risk for cancer of the cervix.
+Women who have a past or current chlamydia infection are at greater risk of cervical cancer.

 Early cervical cancers normally do not cause symptoms.
 As the cancer grows, a woman may notice one or more of these symptoms: